butler54/butler54.github.io/docs/blog/posts/validated-demos.md

 - `values-global.yaml` default applies everywhere,
 - `values-hub.yaml` hub for your 'hub' RHACM cluster,
+- `sharedValueFiles`

-- `sharedValueFiles`, defined in `values-hub.yaml` where you can define a list override files which can be based on global variables such as:
+`sharedValueFiles` is an list defined in `values-hub.yaml` where you can define an ordered list by which files are overload the other values files.
+Within this environment we can use contextual information about the cluster such as:

-  - `clusterGroup`
+- `clusterGroup` - a user provided label.
 - `clusterPlatform` e.g. AWS, Azure, IBMCloud
 - `clusterVersion` e.g. 4.13

+to pick up override files if the exist.

 ??? info "clusterGroup"
     `clusterGroup` is a label used together with RHACM particularly for clusters beyond the first.